PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 the two existing later targets remain distinct.
 The following diagnostics- aware normalization-pad cleanup boundary is unchanged.

+The remaining raw second direct InstanceNorm post-bias call is in the very-late block between diagnostics-aware pad-layout cleanup and the live-LayoutState residual/Mul/Concat owner.
+Strict characterization selects only that call for `_very_late_instancenorm_post_bias_stats`, while keeping the terminal, pre- terminal, absolute-final, and nested occurrence contracts fixed.

 The terminal Softmax/Transpose-after-NHWC-propagation indexed owner returns one rewrite counter, receives the live Session LayoutState, and has one production occurrence whose result is retained as `_terminal_softmax_transpose_stats`